All Episodes

 I just want to see what your angle is going to be this time.

-I know if you get towards the end of the interview, you won't be able to help yourself.
+I know as we get towards the end of the interview, you won't be able to help yourself.

-Uh and and I just look it it is a great honor to be mentioned.
+And I just try, look, it is a great honor to be mentioned.

-Uh I think Donald Trump will will pick somebody uh who fits what he wants to achieve and how he wants to achieve it, and it's an honor to be considered as one of those people, but you know, Cliston and I got a lot of projects we're working on, and we're not we're not putting any of them on hold at the present time.
+But, you know, Chloe and I got a lot of projects we're working on, and we're not putting any of them on hold at the present time.

-All right, former Speaker of the House, maybe potentially Donald Trump's vice president, New Gingrich, sir.
+All right, former Speaker of the House, maybe potentially Donald Trump's vice president, Newt Gingrich, sir.

 Thank you for being with us.